anandu79/IP-geolocation-containerized-project-with-Application-Load-Balancer/README.md

 ## Container creation in api-service-instance1

-Now that we have created redis container in api-caching-instance, we have to create 2 docker containers api-service-1 and api-service-2 in api-service-instance1.
+Now that we have created redis container in api-caching-instance1, we have to create 2 docker containers api-service-1 and api-service-2 in api-service-instance1.
 For that, SSH into the instance and use the below command:

 ```
 docker container run \